mautic/developer-documentation-new/docs/plugins/config.rst

     // ...

 Of course, you can also combine multiple checks.
-All must evaluate to true to display the item.
+All must evaluate to TRUE to display the item.

 .. code-block:: php